-60. Complainant stated that one time when Mrs. Hunter accompanied Ms. Bordonaro and Mr. Peters to City National Bank to collect Mr. Peters' \$300 monthly allowance, the bank manager contacted Complainant for approval.
-Complainant declined approving the transaction because Ms. Bordonaro had taken Mr. Peters to collect the money twice in the previous month, in addition to using the credit card for grocery purchases.
-Complainant allegedly requested Ms. Bordonaro provide receipts for her purchases for accounting purposes, yet she failed to do so [ODC Ex.
-8 at 344].

-61. Regarding the purchase of tires for Ms. Bordonaro on Mr. Peters' credit card, Complainant stated that Ms. Bordonaro was present in the courtroom on March 25, 2019, when the judge ordered that any purchases were to be authorized by the Guardian/Conservator prior to purchase [ODC Ex.
-8 at 344].

-62. Complainant stated that his sister, Lisa Ward, is fully aware of all the issues and has indicated to him on several occasions that she does not want to deal with any of it [ODC Ex.
-8 at 345].

-63. Complainant designated Darrell McCallister as his West Virginia Proxy in Complainant's absence in a document filed with the court on or about October 17, 2019, by Complainant's then counsel, Denise Pettijohn [ODC Ex.
-8 at 345].

-64. Complainant stated that Kyle Lusk assumed representation of Complainant, and filed a Notice of Appearance on Complainant's behalf in Mr. Peters' divorce from Ms. Bordonaro in January 2020 [ODC Ex.
-8 at 345].

-65. Complainant also provided a transcript of the November 8, 2019 hearing wherein Respondent stated that he would return the retainer fee and work for Ms. Bordonaro for free, and that he did not know where the money had been deposited "and did not care as long as he had money to have a few drinks here and there" [ODC Ex.
+- 60. Complainant stated that one time when De'Etta Hunter accompanied Ms. Bordonaro and Raymond Peters to City National Bank to collect the \$300.00 monthly allowance, the bank manager contacted Complainant for approval.
+The Complainant declined to approve the transaction because Ms. Bordonaro had taken Raymond Peters to collect the money twice in the previous month, in addition to using the credit card for grocery purchases.
+The Complainant allegedly requested Ms. Bordonaro provide receipts for her purchases for accounting purposes, yet she failed to do so.
+[ODC Ex.
+8 at 344]. - 61.
+Regarding the purchase of tires for Ms. Bordonaro on Mr. Peters's credit card, the Complainant stated that Ms. Bordonaro was present in the courtroom on March 25, 2019, when the judge ordered that any purchases were to be authorized by the Guardian/Conservator prior to purchase.
+[ODC Ex.
+8 at 344]. - 62.
+Complainant stated that his sister, Lisa Ward, is fully aware of all the issues and has indicated to him on several occasions that she does not want to deal with any of it.
+[ODC Ex.
+8 at 345]. - 63.
+Complainant designated Darrell McCallister as his West Virginia Proxy in Complainant's absence in a document filed with the court on or about October 17, 2019, by Complainant's then counsel, Denise Pettijohn.
+[ODC Ex.
+8 at 345]. - 64.
+Complainant stated that Kyle Lusk assumed representation of Complainant and filed a Notice of Appearance on Complainant's behalf in Raymond Peters' divorce from Ms. Bordonaro in January 2020.
+[ODC Ex.
+8 at 345]. - 65.
+Complainant also provided a transcript of the November 8, 2019, hearing wherein Respondent stated that he would return the retainer fee and work for Ms. Bordonaro for free and that he did not know where the money had been deposited "and did not care as long as he had money to have a few drinks here and there."
+[ODC Ex.
 8 at 346].

-66. On August 18, 2021, an Investigative Subpoena Duces Tecum was issued to City National Bank commanding a copy of any and all documents for all business accounts, including operating, trust or IOLTA accounts, that were open and in use by Respondent for his law practice from June 1, 2019, through September 30, 2019 [ODC Ex.
-11 at 523-526].

-67. ODC received the bank documents on August 30, 2021, for the JBH Farm Trust rather than Respondent's client trust account [ODC Ex.
-19].

-68. ODC was notified after the Statement of Charges was filed that there was another account and, after contacting the bank, ODC received bank statements for Respondent's IOLTA account with the last four digits of 1691 on June 6, 2022.
-The bank statements are dated June 28, 2019, July 31, 2019, August 30, 2019, and September 30, 2019, with no deposits of \$5,000.00 made during that time, and no deposit on or around July 10, 2019, the date the check was cashed [ODC Ex.
-19 at 682-695; ODC Ex.
-8 at 459].
-69. By correspondence dated August 23, 2021, Complainant provided additional information regarding ongoing litigation in the case:
+- 66. On August 18, 2021, an Investigative Subpoena Duces Tecum was issued to City National Bank commanding a copy of any and all documents for all business accounts, including operating, trust, or IOLTA accounts, that were open and in use by Respondent for his law practice from June 1, 2019, through September 30, 2019.
+[ODC Ex.
+11 at 523-526]. - 67.
+ODC received the bank documents on August 30, 2021.
+The starting balance for Respondent's client trust account, JBH Farm Trust, in June 2019 was \$3,520.16, and the ending balance in September 2019 was \$3,521.64, with no deposits made during that time frame.
+The slight increase is due to interest earned. - 68.
+ODC was notified after the Statement of Charges was filed that there was another account and, after contacting the bank, ODC received bank statements for Respondent's IOLTA account with the last four digits of 1691 on June 6, 2022.
+The bank statement is dated June 28, 2019, July 31, 2019, August 30, 2019, and September 30, 2019, with no deposits of \$5,000.00 made during that time, and no deposit on or around July 10, 2019, the date the check was cashed.